Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 GDPR does not set a specific time limit for analytics data.
 The "necessary" threshold is context-dependent.
 No EU Data Protection Authority has ruled that 14 months is the legally mandated ceiling.
 The 14-month limit is Google's product decision, not a legal requirement.

-Privacy-first analytics tools demonstrate this clearly.
-Fathom, Pirsch, and Clickport never collect personal data or generate persistent identifiers.
-Because there is no personal data in the dataset, the GDPR storage limitation principle simply does not apply.
-These tools keep data indefinitely.
-Plausible takes a similar approach and retains data for 3-5 years depending on plan.
+The privacy-first tools prove the point.
+Fathom, Pirsch, and Clickport never collect personal data and never build a persistent identifier.
+With no personal data in the set, the storage limitation principle has nothing to bite on, so these tools keep data for as long as you like.
+Plausible works the same way and holds data for 3-5 years depending on the plan.

-The timing is worth noting.
-GA4 reduced retention from unlimited (under UA) to 14 months.
-The recommended fix is BigQuery, which is Google's paid data warehouse.
-GA4 360, which extends retention to 50 months, starts at $50,000/year.
-Whether the GDPR framing is a genuine privacy measure or convenient cover for monetization is a question analysts have raised openly.
+Now look at the timing.
+GA4 cut retention from unlimited under UA to 14 months.
+The fix it points you to is BigQuery, Google's paid data warehouse.
+The tier that buys back 50 months is GA4 360 at $50,000 a year.
+Whether the GDPR framing is real privacy or handy cover for selling you the extension is a question analysts have raised in the open.

 What every other analytics tool offers

-Unlimited data retention is not a premium feature.
-For most analytics tools outside of Google, it's the default.
+Unlimited retention isn't a premium add-on.
+For most analytics tools outside Google, it's just how they work out of the box.

 Tool Retention Starting price Cookies